VISEGRAD BLOG: Orban prepares to surf the populist wave again

 Since independence in 1993 Slovaks have never had much trust in their government and populists have dominated their politics.
 They have also been traditionally sympathetic to Russia – a recent opinion poll showed a majority favour a Russian victory over Ukraine.

-With the centre-right government now in a slow motion collapse, and the cost of living crisis worsening, Fico must feel there is a real chance that he could return to power.
+With the centre-right government now in a slow-motion collapse, and the cost of living crisis worsening, Fico must feel there is a real chance that he could return to power.

 He has organised a petition for a referendum on early elections, though the president has referred it to the constitutional court to test its legality.
 Whatever the court decides, few analysts now expect the government to last until the next scheduled general election in spring 2024.
 A red-brown-populist government would then be a real possibility, handing Orban another ally in the region and potentially reactivating the moribund Visegrad Group.